kevando/react-native-maps/docs/installation.md

 1. Click on `AIRMaps.xcodeproj` in `Libraries` and go the `Build Settings` tab.
 Double click the text to the right of `Header Search Paths` and verify that it has `$(SRCROOT)/../../react-native/React` as well as `$(SRCROOT)/../../react-native/Libraries/Image` - if they aren't, then add them.
+Make sure they are both set to recursive.
 This is so XCode is able to find the headers that the `AIRMaps` source files are referring to by pointing to the header files installed within the `react-native` `node_modules` directory.